felipeemidio/RankingGameAngular/README.md

 # RankingGame

+This project is the front-end of the [RankingGameSpring](https://github.com/felipeemidio/RankingGameSpring).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.

 ## Development server